asifnawazminhas/asifnawazminhas.github.io/_posts/Other/2024-11-06-Upgrading-tty-shell.md

     ```bash
     fg
+    stty raw -echo; fg
     ```

+4. On the victim's machine, configure the shell:

+    ```bash
+    stty rows $x columns $y  # Set remote shell to x number of rows & y columns
+    export TERM=xterm-256color  # Allows you to clear console and have color output
+    ```

-4. Press `Enter` twice to reactivate the session.
+5. Press `Enter` twice to reactivate the session.

 Now you should have a shell with autocomplete, history, and better usability features.

 To have autocomplete on a Windows machine, you can also use: